d7networks/direct7-ruby-sdk/README.md

 ## Usage

 The SDK is designed to be easy to use.
-To get started, you need to create a client instance:
+The library needs to be configured with your account's secret key, which is available in your [Direct7 Dashboard](https://app.d7networks.com/api-tokens).
+To get started, create a client instance by providing the key.
+If you haven't already, you can Login [here](https://app.d7networks.com/signin) to access your dashboard.

 ### Send SMS